nicoguaro/nicoguaro.github.io/posts/marking-tetrahedron.rst

 - **face 3**: edge 2, edge 4, edge 5

-Then, I take each face and pick a random from :math:`(0, 1, 2)` and mark the corresponding edge, and move to the following face.
+Then, I take each face and pick a random number from :math:`(0, 1, 2)` and mark the corresponding edge, and move to the following face.
 I repeat this process several times and I count the favorable cases and divide them by the number of trials to get an estimate of the probability.